Is the government on track to end ‘no fault’ evictions?

 Our verdict

-Legislation which abolishes Section 21 ‘no fault’ evictions in England passed into law on 27 October 2025 and will come into force in May 2026.
+Legislation which abolishes Section 21 ‘no fault’ evictions in England came into force for the private rented sector in May 2026.

 What does the pledge mean?

-Landlords could use this notice either after a fixed term tenancy ends or during a tenancy with no fixed end date (also called a ‘periodic’ or ‘rolling’ tenancy).
+Landlords could use this notice either after a fixed term tenancy ended or during a tenancy with no fixed end date (also called a ‘periodic’ or ‘rolling’ tenancy).

 A Section 21 notice is also commonly referred to as a ‘no fault’ eviction, which distinguishes it from a Section 8 eviction, used when a tenant has broken the terms of their contract, such as not paying rent.

-Landlords are required to give at least two months’ notice when serving a Section 21.
-There are some circumstances in which they are not allowed to use this as a means to evict tenants—for example, if they have not repaid any unlawful fees or deposits charged to the tenant.
+Landlords were required to give at least two months’ notice when serving a Section 21.
+There were some circumstances in which they were not allowed to use this as a means to evict tenants—for example, if they had not repaid any unlawful fees or deposits charged to the tenant.

 While the majority of tenants in the social housing sector have an assured tenancy, rather than an AST, meaning Section 21 can’t be used, there remain some social housing tenants on assured shorthold or starter tenancies, where Section 21 evictions can be used.

 As housing is devolved, there are different rules governing the eviction of tenants in Wales, Scotland and Northern Ireland.
-As such, this pledge applies to England only.
+So this pledge applies to England only.

 What progress has been made?

-Under the changes included in the Act, ASTs (which can be called a ‘fixed term tenancy’ when tenants and landlords have agreed a finite period of time for the tenancy) in the private rented sector will be converted to ‘rolling’ tenancies.
+Under the changes included in the Act, ASTs in the private rented sector have been converted to ‘rolling’ tenancies.
 These can be ended when a tenant gives two months’ notice.
-Tenants will be given an initial 12-month protected period where a landlord cannot evict them in order to move into or sell the property, and landlords will have to give tenants four months’ notice, instead of two, if they wish to use these grounds as a reason for eviction.
+Tenants are given an initial 12-month protected period where a landlord cannot evict them in order to move into or sell the property, and after that landlords have to give tenants four months’ notice, instead of two, if they wish to use these grounds as a reason for eviction.

 Did you spot something that needs updating?
 Contact us.